EstimatedEst. Read Time: 19 minutes

 SHOULDER POSITIONING

-Working our way down the body, we come to our shoulders.
+Working our way down the body, we come to our shoulders in our bench press training.

 If you’re like most people, you’ve probably heard that you need to retract your shoulders before you bench.
-After all, retracting the shoulders creates a tightness and a foundation to generate more force.
+After all, scapular retraction creates a tightness and a foundation to generate more force.

 Problem is that most people try doing this and they end up moving their shoulders into a shrugging position.
-This creates weak shoulders, and it can potentially put your shoulder joint mobility at risk for injury.
+This bad position creates weak shoulder muscles, and it can potentially put your shoulder joint mobility at risk for injury.
 At the least, you might experience pain in your shoulder muscles.

 Instead, you want to focus on bringing the shoulders down and together.